 St Matthew’s Church, Morley, is a Grade 1 listed building and is featured in Simon Jenkins’ Book England’s 1,000 Best Churches.
 It is noted for its stained glass windows, memorial brasses and medieval tiles and is well worth a visit.

 Morley Church and the Sacheverell Bateman Mausoleum are open to the public from 2.00 pm – 4.00 pm on the first Saturday of the month from April to August inclusive.
-Both are also open on the second weekend in September for National Heritage Open Days.
+Both will also be open on the second and third weekends in September for National Heritage Open Days, again from 2.00 pm- 4.00 pm.
 Visitors are welcome at other times by prior arrangement with the Church Historian & Archivist.
 Please contact Sheila Randall.

 The Sacheverell-Bateman Mausoleum